Knowledge materials for policy and programme implementation

 - Managing Urban Sewage - An Introductory Guide for Decision-makers, UN Environment.
 2003

 - Environmental Impact Assessment Open Educational Resource, United Nations University, RMIT University, and UN Environment

 - Better Forestry, Less Poverty: A practitioner's guide, FAO, 2006

 - UN Environment Environmental Impact Assessment Training Resource Manual, Second Edition, 2002 [English] [Français] [Arabic]

 - Economic Values of Protected Areas: Guidelines for Protected Area Managers, IUCN, Cardiff University, 1998

 - Botswana POlicy Brief Support to smallholder arable farmers in Botswana, 2013

 - Botswana Policy Brief Natural Resources and Poverty In Botswana development linkages and economic valuation, 2013

-- Selection, Design and Implementation of Economic Instruments in the Solid Waste Management Sector in Kenya: The Case of Plastic Bags, UNEP, 2005
+- Selection, Design and Implementation of Economic Instruments in the Solid Waste Management Sector in Kenya: The Case of Plastic Bags, UN Environment, 2005